Meuse → Mosel → Rhine

 • Knowing how to obtain Notices to Skippers (stremmingen, werkzaamheden, etc.) and other up-to-date information.

-With all these resources available and with sufficient prior experience on Dutch inland waters, the legs within the Netherlands — up to the point where you join the Zuid-Willemsvaart near Den Dungen — should be relatively straightforward to plan and execute.
+With all the resources available and with sufficient prior experience on Dutch inland waters, the legs within the Netherlands, up to the point where you join the Zuid-Willemsvaart near Den Dungen, should be relatively straightforward to plan and execute.
 You should be able to treat that part of the journey as a “normal” multi-day cruise through familiar territory.

-Even though we share information about our own trip, this is not a substitute for your own voyage planning.
-Every vessel is different, and so are the crew, comfort level, consumption, and budget.
+Even though we share information about our own trips, this is not a 100% substitute for your own voyage planning.
+Every vessel is different.
+Naturaly so are the crews comfort levels, consumptions and budgets.
 You remain fully responsible for:

 • Victuals (food & water): estimating how much you and your crew need between realistic reprovisioning opportunities.

-• Gas usage (butane/propane): knowing your stove/heating consumption, monitoring cylinder levels, and respecting all safety rules for storage and use.
+• Gas usage (butane/propane): knowing your stove/heating consumption, monitoring cylinder levels while respecting all safety rules for storage and use.

-• The distance you need to cover to reach either Maasbracht or Den Bosch.
+• The distance you need to cover to reach either Maasbracht, Den Bosch or another suitable entry point along the Zuid-Willemsvaart or Wilhelminakanaal.

-• Your fuel consumption at realistic cruising speeds and the availability of fuel stations along both alternatives.
+• Your realistic fuel consumption at cruising speed and the availability of fuel stations along each alternative approach.

-• The number of locks, likely waiting times, and the impact on your daily schedule.
+• The number of locks, expected waiting times and how these affect your daily rhythm and overall schedule.

-• The ease of reprovisioning (supermarkets, chandlers, gas suppliers) at or near each location.
+• The ease of reprovisioning (supermarkets, technical supplies, gas, water) at or near each potential entry point.

-• Your planned rest days, crew fatigue, and personal preferences for harbours and surroundings.
+• Your planned rest days, crew fatigue and personal preferences for harbours, towns and surroundings.

-In short: use our route and notes as inspiration and reference, but never as an automatic guarantee that it fits your boat, your crew, or your starting point.
-Take the time to run your own numbers, study the charts, and adapt the plan where needed.
+In short, use our route description and notes as inspiration and reference, not as a mandatory script.
+They reflect our choices and circumstances for the Zuid-Willemsvaart between Den Dungen and Lozen, but your vessel, crew, timing and approach may differ.
+Take the time to run your own numbers, study the charts and adapt the plan where necessary.

-By choosing to follow (parts of) this route, you acknowledge that you are sailing entirely at your own risk and responsibility.
-Our information is provided “as is”, without any guarantee of completeness, accuracy, or suitability for your specific circumstances.
-Always verify the latest information from official sources, adapt your planning to your vessel and crew, and never undertake a leg that you are not comfortable and competent to complete safely.
+By choosing to follow this route, or any part of it, you acknowledge that you are navigating entirely at your own risk and responsibility.
+All information is provided “as is”, without any guarantee of completeness, accuracy, or suitability for your specific situation.
+Always consult up-to-date official sources, adjust your planning to your vessel and crew, and never attempt a leg that you are not confident you can complete safely.

 So, what now?
 The global thoughts...